balabantim/BAK_OPTIMIZED/README_UNITY.md

-# Analytics SUPPORT SDK INTEGRATION FOR UNITY
+# Analytics SDK Integration

+Our SDK combines all the tools for game analytics, tracking and push marketing in one solution.

 This is a simple guide on how to integrate our BAK SDK into your unity generated project.